 BUT FIRST, pull out your phone and take a photo of the trail map!
 This area has nice walkways, but it’s a vast complex and is somewhat easy to get a little lost in.
 The signs aren’t really that clear, especially for the medium path.
 Having this map handy (on your cell phone) is perfect to make sure you see everything.

 We also highly recommend using some sort of GPS app on your phone.
 Our favorite is Motion-X GPS since it is very affordable and does all that you need.
 Gaia GPS is another very popular service but requires a subscription.

-However, Calakmul is usually not very crowded at all.
-So you don’t have to be overly concerned here.
+Calakmul is usually not very crowded at all.
+So you don’t have to be overly concerned about tour groups here.
 This post will take you through the recommended route.

 All three path choices (short, medium, long) start off in the same direction.
 Regardless of the route you choose, you’ll pass by Grupo Noreste (North Group) first.
 It’s a small area that was once used to greet visitors to this vast city.
 We skipped this and briefly walked by on our return route back to the parking lot.

 After Grupo Noreste, continue straight and you’ll hit an intersection where all three paths meet to return to the parking lot.
 This is located just before Acrópolis (City) Chik Naab.
 To follow the recommended route, you’ll stay to the right.

 Follow along the trail to the right after Grupo Noreste, and you’ll see a small water basin.
 This area may have been significant since the winters are very dry here.
 The ancient Maya built small underground reservoirs, called Chultunes, to funnel and store water for the winter.
 They are essentially large underground storage containers that I think look like large pots or vases.